zerospiel/docs/docs/admin/installation/auth/okta.md

 # Kubernetes OIDC Authentication Setup Guide for Okta

-This setion explains how to configure {{{ docsVersionInfo.k0rdentName}}} to use Okta as an OIDC provider for authentication.
+This section explains how to configure {{{ docsVersionInfo.k0rdentName}}} to use Okta as an OIDC provider for authentication.
 While the examples use k0s for demonstration purposes, the concepts and procedures are fully applicable to any Kubernetes environment that meets the minimum requirements for k0rdent.

 ## Prerequisites